 The Bluetooth stylus is the most technologically advanced stylus on the market.
 Rather than communicating with a touch screen through physical pressure, the Bluetooth stylus depends on wireless information transmission to register contact.
 The Bluetooth stylus functions similarly to the capacitive stylus but offers more additional features that cater to the creative user.

-The beauty of the stylus is that no matter what kind of touch screen device you own, there is a compatible stylus out there that perfectly suits your tapping needs.
+The beauty of the stylus is that no matter what kind of touch screen device you own, there is a compatible active stylus pen out there that perfectly suits your tapping needs.
 However, when it comes down to selecting the best among the rest, there is plenty to consider in your decision-making process.

 Although functionality is at the top of your priority list, it’s important to keep aesthetic appeal high on your list too.
 Regardless of whether you’re incorporating a stylus into your lifestyle to pair with your PC or to tap away on your smartphone, you’ll likely be carrying it all over the place.
-Make sure your stylus has an aesthetic appeal that you can be proud of and ready to show off.
+Make sure your touch screen stylus has an aesthetic appeal that you can be proud of and ready to show off.